Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 After downloading the code you should see numbered sql scripts in the scripts folder.
 The sequence also determines their order of execution.

 Execute the below scripts (100 - 600) on your _source account_.
+Script 300 needs to have the generic user name replaced in order for it to run without issues.
+Make sure you replace the user name before running the 300 script as instructed below.

 - **100_create_env_resources_source.sql**: Create roles, roles hierarchy, databases and warehouses.

 - **200_create_users_source.sql**: Create user base.

-- **300_roles_privileges_assignment_source.sql**: Grant object privileges to roles and grant roles to create personas. *Be sure to replace user name on lines 93 - 95 with your own admin user, the admin user in each account should have the product_manager, data_science and governance_admin roles assigned.*
+- **300_roles_privileges_assignment_source.sql**: Grant object privileges to roles and grant roles to create personas. *Be sure to replace user name "REPLACEME" with your own admin user.*

 - **400_ingest_data_source.sql**: Create tables and data share and ingests data in tables.